 Consider applying for positions with Military Spouse Employment Partnership companies and organizations.
 The following MSEP partners may have open positions in fashion design:

 Starting a business

-About 25 percent of fashion designers were self-employed in 2012, typically designing high-fashion garments and one-of-a-kind apparel on an individualized or custom basis.
+About 19 percent of fashion designers were self-employed in 2016, typically designing high-fashion garments and one-of-a-kind apparel on an individualized or custom basis.
 Most self-employed fashion designers who set up independent clothing lines usually have experience, connections and a strong understanding of the industry.
 If you determine entrepreneurship is for you, research your alternatives and seek mentorship and advice.
-Visit the Owning a Business section of MySECO to learn about creating a business and marketing plan, finding financing, independent contracting and other important aspects of starting a business.
+Visit the Entrepreneurship and Self-Employment section of MySECO to learn about creating a business and marketing plan, finding financing, independent contracting and other important aspects of starting a business.

 To learn more about fashion design careers, review the Research Occupations tool on MySECO and investigate your options.
 Take self-assessments to make sure your skills and interests align with your career choice.
 Talk to others in the field and get their feedback.
-Call 800-342-9647 and speak with a career coach to discuss career or education choices, searching for a job or overcoming challenges.
+Call Military OneSource at 800-342-9647 and speak with a SECO career coach or use the Live Chat feature on the MySECO website to discuss career or education choices, searching for a job or overcoming challenges.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.